-For a list of drugs that need Preauthorization, please call the Pharmacy phone number on your Health Benefit ID Card.
-The list will be reviewed and updated from time to time.
-Including a drug or related item on the list does not promise coverage under this Booklet.
-Your Provider may check with Us to verify drug coverage, to find out whether any quantity (amount) and/or age limits apply, and to find out which brand or generic drugs are covered under this Booklet.
+For a list of the current drugs requiring Preauthorization, please call the customer service phone number on your Health Benefit ID Card.
+The list is subject to periodic review and amendment.
+Inclusion of a Prescription Drug or related item on the list is not a guarantee of coverage under this Benefits Booklet.
+Your Provider may check with Us to verify Prescription Drug coverage, to determine whether any quantity and/or age limits apply, and to determine applicable brand or generic drugs covered under this Benefits Booklet.